sirthias/swave/docs/src/paradox/introduction/swave-vs-akka-stream.md

 : While *swave* tries to keep individual transformations named similarly to @extref[Akka-Stream] the DSL for creating more complex stream setups, with fan-outs, fan-ins, loops, etc. is substantially different between the two.

+Full vs. Limited Stream-of-Streams Support
+: *swave* fully supports streams of streams, where as Akka limits stream nesting to streams that handle all nested streams in the same way.
+The latter does have certain benefits (like inspectability of transformations on nested streams) but is strictly less powerful.

+Performance
+: In our latest benchmarks *swave* achieves between 1.3 and 4.8 times as much throughput as @extref[Akka-Stream] for quasi-identical streaming graphs, depending on the exact mix of transformations in the "hot" parts of the setup.

 Quick Evolution vs. Long-term stability
 : Being part of [Akka] Akka-Stream has much tighter requirements on long-term stability and binary compatibility than *swave*.
 This means that you can probably rely on @extref[Akka-Stream] as a more stable and mature foundation going